QuentinBultinck/RetroAchievements/Misc/CR/Processing/CR_2025-07_DriveChamp.md

 Hello @_JR_DEV_USERNAME_

-Your Code Review for [World Driver Championship (Nintendo 64)](https://retroachievements.org/game/10091?f=5) has finally arrived!
+Your Code Review for [World Driver Championship (Nintendo 64)](https://retroachievements.org/game/10091?f=5) is finished!
 Please take some time to review everything I've written below.
 If you have any questions, feel free to reach out.

-## ∘───── 📑 Table of Contents ─────∘ // TODO, link these
+## ∘───── 📑 Table of Contents ─────∘
 ### 🧠 Memory Work & Internal Notes
 - 🛠️ RAM Digging & Code Notes
 - 🧷 Additional Developer Notes